-The Bureau of Meteorology has developed an enhanced severe thunderstorm warning service.
-This service has been implemented in Queensland, New South Wales, Victoria, South Australia and the Northern Territory and will be implemented in other states in the future.
+The Bureau of Meteorology provides an enhanced severe thunderstorm warning service in Queensland, New South Wales, Victoria, South Australia and the Northern Territory and this is expected to be implemented in other states in the future.
 The aim is to help people more easily picture the areas under threat from dangerous thunderstorms.
-The new product contains a graphic that will compliment the Bureau's traditional text-based warnings for Darwin and the rural area.
+The product contains a graphic that will complement the Bureau's traditional text-based warnings for Darwin and the rural area.

 A severe thunderstorm is a thunderstorm that produces one or more of the following:

 - A tornado;

 - Wind gusts of 90 km/h or greater;

 - Very heavy rain leading to flash flooding.

 This definition does not include lightning.
 By definition, every thunderstorm has lightning associated with it and at present, no method exists for forecasting the severity or frequency of lightning strikes.